England | Scotland | Wales | Northern Ireland | Ireland

 To help you plan your visit to the surgery these are the sessions usually worked by our doctors.
 There are occasionally changes to this schedule to cover holidays etc.

-Doctors working pattern
+Doctors working pattern - from January 2020

 At Alresford Surgery we teach both student and qualified doctors and run a regular education programme to keep ourselves up to date with the ever changing world of healthcare.